sjirwin/fun-with-microcontrollers/slides.md

 - Fork of MicroPython
   - Beginner friendly
+- Integrated into boot loader for the microcontroler board
 - Large number of modules available
-- Seperate distribution for each microcontroler board
+- Seperate boot loader for each board
   - Not all of CPython modules supported

 ------